Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 2. Configure and install dependencies: `npm install`

+   - If `.env.example` exists, consider copying it to `.env` and configure sensible defaults

 3. Before making any changes, ensure all unit tests are passing: `npm run test`

-4. Create a new branch off main: `git checkout -b contrib`
+4. Create a new branch off main: e.g. `git checkout -b contrib`

 5. Make your changes and commit.
-Your work will be checked as you commit it; any problems will be brought to your attention via CLI
+Thanks to CL, your work will be checked as you commit it; any problems will abort the commit attempt

 6. Push your commits to your fork and, when you're ready, [_fearlessly_ submit your PR](https://github.com/Xunnamius/workflow-playground/compare)!
+   Your changes will be tested in our CI pipeline

 7. Pat your self on the back!
-Your hard work is well on its way to being reviewed and, if everything looks good, merged 🚀
+Your hard work is well on its way to being reviewed and, if everything looks good, merged and released 🚀

 Additionally, there are a few things you can do to increase the likelihood your PR passes review:

 - **Do**
   [open an issue](https://github.com/Xunnamius/workflow-playground/issues/new/choose)
-  and discuss your proposed changes (to prevent wasting your time, e.g. _maybe we're already working on a fix_), and [search](https://github.com/Xunnamius/workflow-playground/issues?q=) to see if there are any existing issues related to your concerns
+  and discuss your proposed changes (to prevent wasting your valuable time, e.g.
+  _maybe we're already working on a fix!_), and [search](https://github.com/Xunnamius/workflow-playground/issues?q=) to see if there are any existing issues related to your concerns
 - **Do** practice
   [atomic committing](https://www.codewithjason.com/atomic-commits-testing/)
-- **Do not** reduce code coverage ([see below](#developing))
+- **Do not** reduce code coverage ([see below](#developing)) (also checked during CI)
 - **Do**
   [follow convention](https://www.conventionalcommits.org/en/v1.0.0/#summary)
   when coming up with your commit messages
-- **Do not** circumvent automated linting, formatting, or unit testing
+- **Do not** circumvent CL, i.e. automated pre-commit linting, formatting, and unit testing
 - **Do** ensure `README.md` and other documentation is kept consistent with your changes
 - **Do not** create a PR to introduce